LotusBuddies/.github/volatile/RegionRoster.md

 ### AKA
 Chinese name, nicknames, etc.
-Use n/a if none applicable.

 ### E-Board Roles
-List all e-board roles currently and previously held (w/ academic year, if possible) Use n/a if person was not involved in Tzu Ching as a student
+List all e-board roles currently and previously held (w/ academic year, if possible/known); n/a if not involved in Tzu Ching as student

 ### Contact
 Preferred contact method(s) and information.
 People who are uncomfortable with their contact information listed may elect a “contact through club president” option.
 For Facebook Messenger, require the Facebook profile name in addition to either the user ID or the custom URL.

 ### Carpool
 If the person has a vehicle that can assist in carpooling, indicate passenger capacity.
-If not, indicate willingness to be a driver (valid DL needed, of course).
-Mark n/a for any other scenario.
+If not, indicate willingness to be a driver (assuming valid DL).

-## Optional Columns
+## Secondary Columns
+Optional but helpful.

 ### Skills & Competencies
 _Prompt: What are some things you excel at that you would like to bring to Tzu Ching?
 How would you apply it to further Tzu Chi’s Missions?_